lucavh/knowledge-base/azure/AZ-900-azure-fundamentals/AZ-900-azure-fundamentals-practice.md

 - A financial analysis of migration of on-premises files to Azure Storage showed that storing data in Azure would be less expensive than hosting it on-premises.
 The report also showed unit cost in Azure would decrease even further as the data archive grows.
 This is an example of economies of scale.
 ---
 ### Cloud models & expenditures
-- Company X is planning to move to Azure, but currently hosts business applications in a shared virtualisation infrastructure on-premises, utilising Hyper-V. This is an example of Private Cloud.
+- Example of Private Cloud: hosting business applications in a shared virtualisation infrastructure on-premises, utilising Hyper-V.
-- ⚠️ You need to provide additional capacity than what is currently available on-prem.
-The solution must minimise capital expense (CapEx) and operational expense (OpEx).
-Then, a hybrid cloud is recommended.
+- ⚠️ Hybrid Cloud is recommended when you need aditional capacity on-prem, minimise capital expense (CapEx) and minimise operational expense (OpEx).
-- Azure SQL Database and an on-premise SQL cluster represent an Operational expense and a Capital expense, respectively.
+- Operational expense: Azure SQL Database
+- Capital expense: On-premise SQL cluster
 - Migrating existing on-premises SQL VMs to Azure, implements the Operational Expenditure model.
 ---
 ### SaaS, PaaS, IaaS
-- Examples of SaaS: Office 365,
+- Examples of SaaS: Office 365
 - Examples of PaaS: Event Grid, Azure App Service, Azure (My)SQL Database, Cosmos DB
 - Examples of IaaS: Azure VMs
 - With SaaS you are responsible for configuring the solution features.
 Not for maintaining infra, not for deploying updates, not for availability and scalability.
 ---
 ### Azure Region
-- Each Azure Region features datacenters deployed within a latency-defined perimeter.
-They're connected through a dedicated regional low-latency network.
+- Datacenters in Azure Region are connected through a dedicated regional low-latency network.
 - Azure China
 	- ⚠️ Available to legal entities in China.
 Not any organisation globally, doing business in China.
 	- Workloads deployed on Azure China can be accessed anywhere globally.
 - Azure Germany
 	- ⚠️ Available to eligible customers and partners globally doing business in the EU/EFTA.
 Not to anyone who wants data residency in Germany.
-- Use Azure Site Recovery for service recovery in the event of site outage at on-premises datacenter.
 ### Azure Availability Sets
-- ⚠️ Azure Availability Sets protects against server rack-level failures.
+- ⚠️ Protect against server rack-level failures.
 ### Azure Availability Zones
-- ⚠️ Azure Availability Zones protects against datacenter-level failures.
+- ⚠️ Protect against datacenter-level failures.
 - By utilising availability zones, the service will remain available if a single Azure datacenter fails.
 ---
 ### Service Previews
-- Standard lifecycle for Azure services released by Microsoft:
+- Standard lifecycle for Azure services released by Microsoft: Private Preview -> Public Preview -> General Availability.
-	1. Private Preview
-	2. Public Preview
-	3. General Availability
-- Azure services in Public Preview
-	- are available to all costumers.
-	- are NOT available in all Azure regions.
-	- do NOT include an SLA
+- Azure services in Public Preview are available to all costumers, are NOT available in all Azure regions and do NOT include an SLA.
 ---
 ### SLA's
 - Guarantees about uptime and connectivity, varies by service.
 - All free Azure services have a minimum SLA of 99.9% (three 9's).
 ---
 ### Resources
-- Use resource locks (read-only) to prevent (additional) resources from being created/deleted in an Azure resource group (including administrators).
+- Use resource locks (read-only) to prevent resources from being created/deleted (including administrators).
 ### Resource Groups
 - There are no additional costs when using additional resource groups.
 - Resources do not inherit the taks assigned to the parent resource group.